nicklockwood/GZIP/README.md

 This method will unzip data that was compressed using the deflate algorithm and return the result.

+    - (BOOL)isGzippedData;

+This method will return YES if the data is gzip-encoded.

 Release Notes
 --------------

+Version 1.1

+- Added `isGzippedData` method.
+- GZIP will no longer re-encode already-gzipped data, nor try  (and fail) to decode ungzipped data.
+- GZIP now uses dlopen to load the libz.dylib at runtime, so there's no need to include it manually in your project.
+- Fixed warnings and errors on Xcode 7

 Version 1.0.3